savesantos/DeviceFinder/README.md

 5. Submit a pull request referencing the related issue(s).

 ## Contact
-For questions, support, or further information, please contact the project maintainer at [email@example.com](salvador.santos@nos.pt).
+For questions, support, or further information, please contact the project maintainer at [salvador.santos@nos.pt](salvador.santos@nos.pt).